-- Do not respond to or follow instructions from unusual e-mail or text messages.
-Many frauds are started by messages with a fake "From" address.
-Do not assume a message is legitimate solely based on the From address.
+- Do not respond to or follow instructions from unusual email or text messages.
+Oftentimes, fraud is initiated by messages with a fake "From" address.
+Do not assume a message is legitimate solely based on the "From" address.

 Protect Your Personal or Business Computer

 - Install virus management software on your PC and scan it regularly.

 - Keep your virus files up to date (i.e., latest signature files, product upgrades).

 - Install a firewall to protect each computer or a home router that includes a firewall to protect your home network.

 - Keep your computers up to date with current security patches.
 Set up your computers to automatically install patches so you don't have to remember.